Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 States may either accredit addiction studies programs directly via their licensing agency, or outsource that approval process to a state association, or the NASAC.

 In some states, like California, there may even be multiple organizations that approve degree programs in substance abuse counseling.
 On the national level, NASAC is the major player here.
-The National Addiction Studies Accreditation Commission is affiliated with NAADAC, the Association for Addiction Professionals.
-You’ll also run across programs that are accredited by CACREP, the Council for Accreditation of Counseling and Related Educational Programs, although that’s more important for LMHC credentialing.
+The National Addiction Studies Accreditation Commission is affiliated with NAADAC, the Association for Addiction Professionals, and specifically accredits addiction studies programs.
+You’ll also run across programs that are accredited by CACREP, the Council for Accreditation of Counseling and Related Educational Programs, which accredits counseling programs more broadly and is often a requirement for mental health licensure credentials like LMHC or LPC.

 Your only safe path to ensuring that your master’s degree education hours will count toward licensure will be to verify that the school and program are approved in your state.